SoaresThales/libreflix/README.md

 **Attention Recruiters and Visitors:**

-This repository served as the initial foundation for the LibreFLIX Back-end.
+This repository served as the initial foundation for the LibreFLIX Front-end.
 To align with Software Engineering best practices and ensure a seamless Developer Experience (DX), this project has evolved into a **Full-Stack Monorepo** architecture.

 👉 **[CLICK HERE TO VIEW THE OFFICIAL & UPDATED REPOSITORY](https://github.com/SoaresThales/libreflix-fullstack)** 👈